tjjmoto/hw-ruby-intro/README.md

 Once you're in (in Docker or in the remote environment), open a terminal.
 In the upper left-hand corner, click on the hamburger (the 3 lines), View, Terminal.
 And you're set!

-The environment provided is very bare bones, so adapt it to what you like- don't forget to do 'apt-get update'!
+The environment provided is very bare bones, so adapt it to what you like- don't forget to do `apt-get update`!
 The ruby and rails tools are pre-installed.

 To work more fully from the terminal, install your editor of choice.
 For example:
 `apt-get update && apt-get install vim` or `apt-get update && apt-get install emacs`.
 To set this editor as default for all applications, `export EDITOR=vi` or `export EDITOR=emacs`.